formalblocks/DbC-GPT-v2/assets/file_search/erc7683_interface.md

     /**
      * @notice Opens a gasless cross-chain order on behalf of a user
      * @dev To be called by the filler
-     * @dev This method MUST emit the Open event
+     * @dev This method must emit the Open event
-     * @dev MUST validate originSettler, originChainId, orderDataType
+     * @test Consider: nonce usage tracking, order uniqueness, state changes
-     * @dev MUST enforce nonce uniqueness (replay protection)
+     * @test Focus on usedNonces and openedOrders state changes
-     * @dev MUST enforce orderId uniqueness
+     * @test Use simple mapping access patterns, not complex computations
      * @param order The GaslessCrossChainOrder definition
      * @param signature The user's signature over the order
      * @param originFillerData Any filler-defined data required by the settler